RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 ## Easypy Job File

-A job file allows the aggregation of multiple test scripts together and executed within the same runtime environment that will run your test script.
+A job file allows the aggregation of multiple test scripts together and executed within the same runtime environment.
 It can be used to run multiple test scripts in a row, or to run the same testscript multiple times with different parameters.

 In this exercise, a job file will be used to chain the execution of the **Sanity Check** script on all device and then the **SR Policy Validation** script.